- The Washington Times - Monday, February 23, 2026

 U.S. Central Command has not commented on the Qasrak withdrawal, but officials said this month that the drawdown at al-Tanf was completed after a “deliberate and conditions-based transition” assisted by Syrian forces.

-The withdrawal of U.S. forces from Syria has sparked concern among some in international security who say that IS may resurge in the absence of American troops.
+The withdrawal of U.S. forces from Syria has sparked concern among some in international security who say that the Islamic State may resurge in the absence of American troops.

-After the fall of Syria’s Bashar al-Assad-led government in December 2024, IS has aggressively tried to grow its numbers.
+After the fall of Syria’s Bashar Assad-led government in December 2024, the Islamic State has aggressively tried to grow its numbers.
 The group now has at least 3,000 members across Iraq and Syria and has directed most of its anger at Damascus, according to a new United Nations report.

 Advertisement